-Households' consumption and savings behavior is an important and natural candidate for near-rationality.
-Their consumption decisions and, in particular, their marginal propensities to consume (MPCs) are critical determinants of aggregate demand in standard macroeconomic models.
-However, optimizing consumption levels to keep up with frequent changes in economic circumstances, as required by benchmark rational models of household behavior, is challenging.
-And the losses from failing to do so may be very small.
-For example, Cochrane (1989) shows that if a representative household simply sets its consumption equal to aggregate income in the US, then its welfare losses would be less than \$1 per quarter.
+Household consumption and savings behavior is an important and natural candidate for near-rationality.
+It is important because consumption choices and corresponding marginal propensities to consume (MPCs) are critical determinants of aggregate demand in macroeconomic models.
+At the same time, it is a natural candidate for near-rationality because always optimizing consumption and savings plans to keep up with frequent changes in economic circumstances may be both practically challenging and of limited benefit.
+For example, Cochrane (1989) shows that, if a representative household simply sets its consumption equal to aggregate income in the US, then its welfare losses would be less than \$1 per quarter.

-However, we lack both theory and evidence to understand the nature and implications of near-rationality in households' consumption-savings decisions.
-Is there evidence for near-rationality in households' behavior?
+While these arguments may be intuitively appealing, we lack both theory and evidence to understand the precise nature and implications of near-rational household behavior.
+Do households exhibit near-rationality in consumption and savings choices?
 If so, which forms does near-rationality take?
-And what are the macroeconomic consequences of this behavior?
+And what are its macroeconomic consequences?

-This paper investigates these questions in three steps.
-First, we develop a simple theoretical framework for near-rational consumption-savings behavior.
-Instead of costly optimization, households can also rely on quick-fixes, simple near-rational policy functions that avoid the cost of optimization.
-Second, we design a survey to evaluate this theory and uncover evidence that the majority of households rely on quick-fixes to respond to income shocks.
-Finally, we use a quantitative model to study the macroeconomic implications of the near-rational household behavior implied by our survey results.
+This paper formally studies near-rational consumption and savings behavior in three steps.
+First, we develop a simple theoretical framework.
+Instead of costly optimization, households can also rely on quick-fixes, simple policy functions that avoid the cost of optimization.
+Second, we design a novel survey to elicit the distribution of households' consumption policy functions and evaluate this theory.
+We find that, consistent with our theory, most households rely on one of four quick-fixes to respond to small income shocks but not large income shocks.
+Finally, we combine our empirical estimates with a quantitative model to study the macroeconomic implications of this behavior.
+Even with economically small optimization costs, quick-fixing significantly alters the response of consumption to income shocks.
+Taken together, our results imply that a small, empirically disciplined deviation from the rational model can have large consequences for shock propagation and policy design.

 A Simple Model.
-We first formulate the near-rationality hypothesis in the simplest possible model of consumption and savings decisions.
-Households have "default" consumption policy functions which may not coincide with the optimal consumption function.
-We say that households quick-fix in a given state if they follow their default policy.
-Otherwise, they may choose to optimize and take the optimal action at some fixed utility cost, which captures the effort required to contemplate their circumstances and/or deliberate about what policy function to follow.
-Consistent with the idea of Akerlof and Yellen (1985b), even small optimization costs are sufficient to sustain large deviations from rational behavior.
-For example, a household with logarithmic preferences would be willing to tolerate a 5% deviation from the rational consumption level even if the cost of switching to the rational policy function is as little as 0.25% of consumption.
-The simple theory implies that: (i) quick-fixes govern households' responses to small income shocks, (ii) households abruptly change their behavior at critical shock thresholds when they switch from their quick-fix to rational behavior, and (iii) households behave in the same way conditional on having optimized, regardless of the nature of their quick-fix.
+We first formulate the near-rationality hypothesis in a textbook twoperiod model of consumption-savings decisions.
+Households have simple, potentially suboptimal consumption policy functions that we call quick-fixes.
+For example, a household's quick-fix might be to keep either consumption or savings at a reference level.
+Households can depart from this behavior and take the optimal action at a fixed utility cost, which captures the effort required to contemplate their circumstances, deliberate about what to do, or implement their choice.
+We show that even small costs can sustain large deviations from rational behavior: for example, a household with logarithmic preferences would tolerate a 5% deviation from the rational consumption level if the cost of optimization is as little as 0.25% of consumption.

+The model makes sharp predictions for how households respond to income shocks.
+In particular, households rely on quick-fixes in response to small shocks but abruptly switch to the rational behavior in response to large shocks.
+Moreover, conditional on having optimized, households behave the same way regardless of the nature of their quick-fix.
+Quick-fixing is hence crucial to understanding households' MPCs and consumption-savings behavior, but its precise implications clearly depend on which quick-fixes (if any) households use.

-Quick-fixes are hence crucial to understanding households' MPCs and consumptionsavings behavior, but the precise implications of the model clearly depend on which quickfixes households use.
-This is an empirical question.
-However, the model implies that observational data are insufficient for characterizing quick-fixes.
-Even absent noise in measurement and the consumption process, observational data can reveal how a household responds to only a single shock at a given time.
-Absent strong structural assumptions, this cannot reveal how they would have reacted to different shocks of different sizes.
-This necessitates a survey-based research design that elicits household consumption and savings responses to many shocks of different sizes, from which their policy functions can be recovered.
+Our model implies that the distribution of household-level consumption policy functions, i.e., consumption responses to income shocks of different sizes, is the required moment to quantify quick-fixing behavior and evaluate the model against alternatives.
+To measure this object, observational data are not suitable.
+Even absent measurement error, these data can reveal how a household responds to only a single shock at a given time.
+This necessitates a survey-based research design that elicits responses to many shocks of different sizes.